 The Scholar II track's goals focus on building a strong law school application by concentrating on LSAT test preparation, creating and finalizing the student's resume,personal statement and diversity statement for submission to law school.

 To be considered for the Scholar II track, students should be first generation college students, low income, or members of groups underrepresented in the legal profession.
 Students must hold a cumulative grade point average of 3.0 or better and must have completed over 85 college credits by June of the year that the student is applying for admission to the program.
 Priority will be given to eligible students who have successfully completed the Program’s first track as well as students who are rising seniors, or students who have completed their third year in college.

-Need-based scholarships may be available to students who have been accepted to the residential program and meet all necessary requirements.
+Need-based scholarship opportunities may be available on a first come first served basis to accepted students who meet all necessary requirements.
 Award amounts may vary.
-To be considered for scholarships, students must submit proof of financial need at the time that they submit their supporting documents for completion of their application.
+To be considered for any scholarships, students must submit proof of financial need at the time that they submit their supporting documents for completion of their application.
 For application instructions and deadline information, please visit the application page.

 Accepted proof of financial need include: